 For more information about SSL, X509, encryption, or public-key cryptography, perform an Internet search for the keywords in which you are interested.

-MySQL supports secure (encrypted) connections between MySQL
+MySQL supports secure (encrypted) connections between clients and

-information on how to require users to use SSL connections, see
+require users to use SSL connections, see the discussion of the

 REQUIRE clause of the

 Encrypted connections are not used by default.
 For applications that require the security provided by encrypted connections, the extra computation to encrypt the data is worthwhile.